seniya23/Cruise-ship-seat-booking-system/README.md

-How does the resulting appearance appear, and are the instructions provided within the aforementioned "Outcomes" directory.
+How does the resulting appearance appear, and are the instructions provided within the aforementioned "Instruction" directory.